Quick summary of key school information

 Sports activities included |

-Components included in the Ontario Healthy Active Living Education include soccer, badminton, hiking, fitness, etc. |
+The Ontario Healthy Active Living Education components include soccer, badminton, basketball, golf, volleyball, flag football, ultimate frisbee, hiking, fitness, etc. |

 Sports teams or sport competitions available for students |

-Students who are interested in competitive sports are recommended to enroll in community sport clubs. |
+Students who are interested in competitive sports are recommended to enroll in community sport clubs.
+As a new school, we will continue to grow and build on our sports teams. |

 Facilities at the school |

-There is an activity room, cafeteria, on-campus residence with ensuite rooms, outdoor fields including a basketball court and soccer field, Jubilee Garden, patio, BBQ, bonfire pit, gazebos, archery field, apple orchard, backyard harvest (vegetable farm), disc gold field, natural trails, and direct access to Bruce Trail - the ecological gem in North America and part of the Niagara Escarpment. |
+There is an activity room, cafeteria, on-campus residence with ensuite rooms, outdoor fields including a basketball court, soccer field, multi-purpose outdoor fields, Jubilee Garden, patio, BBQ, bonfire pit, gazebos, archery field, apple orchard, backyard harvest (vegetable farm), disc gold field, natural trails, and direct access to Bruce Trail, the ecological gem of North America and part of the Niagara Escarpment. |

 Sports facilities at the school |